 - April 2022, an order for a smart metering deployment in the MENA region.
 Under this contract CyanConnode will supply 65,000 interoperable smart NB-IoT gateways to Esyasoft Technologies, UAE.
-The gateways will be deployed by Abu Dhabi Distribution Company (ADDC) and AI Ain Distribution Company (AADC).
-The NB-IoT gateways will communicate with and control all existing smart meters for both electricity and water; the gateways will have the capacity to connect up to one million smart meters. - May 2022, an order for 100,000 Omnimesh RF Modules together with advanced metering infrastructure, standards-based hardware, services, Omnimesh head-end software, perpetual license and an annual maintenance contract, for a smart metering project in Assam.
-This order was received from IntelliSmart, who were the first service provider to use the DBFOOT model and also installed the first smart prepaid meter in India under the RDSS (Revamped Distribution Sector Scheme).
+The NB-IoT gateways will communicate with and control all existing smart meters for both electricity and water; the gateways will have the capacity to connect up to one million smart meters. - May 2022, an order for 100,000 Omnimesh RF Modules together with advanced metering infrastructure, standards-based hardware, services, Omnimesh headend software, perpetual license and an annual maintenance contract, for a smart metering project in Assam.
+This order was received from IntelliSmart, who were the first service provider to use the DBFOOT

-- June 2022, CyanConnode announced a further order from Intellismart for the same project for 200,000 Omnimesh RF Modules together with advanced metering infrastructure, standards-based hardware, services, Omnimesh head-end software, perpetual license, and annual maintenance contract. - August 2022, an order was announced for Cellular Gateways to provide smart communications for an Advanced Metering Infrastructure project located in the MENA region.
+- model and also installed the first smart prepaid meter in India under the RDSS (Revamped Distribution Sector Scheme). - June 2022, CyanConnode announced a further order from Intellismart for the same project for 200,000 Omnimesh RF Modules together with advanced metering infrastructure, standards-based hardware, services, Omnimesh head-end software, perpetual license, and annual maintenance contract. - August 2022, an order was announced for Cellular Gateways to provide smart communications for an Advanced Metering Infrastructure project located in the MENA region.
 This order, worth USD 2.5 million, was for a new cellular product to be fitted to existing electricity meters. - August 2022, the Group was delighted to announce that its subsidiary, CyanConnode India Pvt Ltd, won its largest-ever order.
 The Order was for one million Omnimesh Modules, together with Advanced Metering Infrastructure, Standards-Based Hardware, Omnimesh Head-End Software, Perpetual License and a Support and Maintenance Contract.